-28.3 Communications
+28.2 Communications

-No less than three (3) times per year, the Police Department will provide up to fifteen (15) minutes per check-on to the Association for notices and communications with employees, provided that the notices and communications comply with Section 29.1 above and do not result in extended shifts and overtime payments.
+No less than three (3) times per year, the Police Department will provide up to fifteen (15) minutes per check-on to the Association for notices and communications with employees, provided that the notices and communications comply with Section 28.1 above and do not result in extended shifts and overtime payments.
+Requests to address check-on will be made to the respective Bureau Commander at least twenty-four (24) hours in advance.
+The Bureau Commander has the discretion to approve/disapprove the request based on operational needs.

-ASSOCIATION ACTIVITIES
+ARTICLE 29 ASSOCIATION ACTIVITIES